 These super toilets also use urine test strips to measure specific molecular properties, because “white blood cell count, constant blood contamination, a certain level of protein and other parameters can indicate different diseases, from infection to bladder cancer and kidney failure,” scientists explain.
 Currently, 10 biomarkers can be measured in the toilet.

-“The thing about a smart toilet, though, is that unlike wearables, you can’t take it off,” says Sam Gambhir.
-And because we all have to go to the bathroom the device makes a great diagnosis tool.
+“The thing about a smart toilet, though, is that, unlike wearables, you can’t take it off,” says Sam Gambhir.
+And because we all have to go to the bathroom the device makes a great diagnostic tool.